how to handle Exceptions (Errors) in programs¶

 AssertionError: None != 'failed'

-src.exceptions.an_exception_handleris None, the test expects'failed'I change the return statement to match the expectation
+src.exceptions.an_exception_handleris None and the test expects'failed'I change the return statement to match the expectation

 the test passes.